ebu/radiodns-manager/RadioDns-PlugIt/README.md

 `alembic upgrade head` is used to apply changes, upgrading the database to the latest version.
 Details are available in the official documentation of alembic.

+### Migration Issue with Log INdexs or with constraint on Logo

+If you end up stuck on alembic upgrade because of an index or because of a foreign key constraint.
+Make sure that the constrains are fine.
+Use the following to check service_provider logos for example:

+    SELECT * from service_provider LEFT JOIN logo_image ON (service_provider.default_logo_image_id = logo_image.id)
+    WHERE service_provider.default_logo_image_id  IS NOT NULL AND logo_image.id IS NULL;

+Or remove the dupplicate indexes using :

+    DROP INDEX ix_log_entry_reception_timestamp on log_entry;

 # Config

 The configuration is stored inside `config.py`, who can be created from `config.py.dist`.